Last Updated on March 10, 2021 by Editorial Staff

 It is the perfect beach for all tourists as it is suitable both for relaxing and for fun.
 One can simply sit on the sand and enjoy the waves and the sunset or if they want, they can go snorkeling or diving.
 This versatility is what makes it famous along with its beauty.
 It is a must-visit the island.

 Neill Islands are one of Andaman’s best kept little secrets.
 This is a picturesque little village that is perfect for nature lovers.
-It houses a reef which is teeming with fish.
+It houses a reef that is teeming with fish.
 It is also a sanctuary for turtles.
 As a result, it is the perfect holiday spot for you if you are a lover of aquatic life.

 It is now called Shaheed Island.
 Even the beaches at Neill Islands are pristine and safe.
 This makes them very attractive to tourists.
-This island is perfect place for newly weds couples to visit in Andaman and nicobar islands for honeymoon.
+This island is a perfect place for newlyweds couples to visit in Andaman and Nicobar islands for honeymoon.
 There is very poor internet connectivity here and is hence perfect for those who want to detach for a few days.

 7. Chidiya Tapu